Beyoncé: Entrepreneurship

-In 2008, Beyoncé founded Parkwood Entertainment, an entertainment company established as an imprint of Columbia Records.
-Parkwood has since grown to include a music division, signing artists such as Chloe x Halle.

 In 2005, Beyoncé and Tina launched House of Deréon, a women's fashion line inspired by three generations of women in their family.
 The two also established Beyond Productions to handle licensing and brand management for House of Deréon and its junior line, Deréon.
 The collection features sportswear, denim offerings with fur, outerwear, and accessories like handbags and footwear.
 In 2005, Beyoncé partnered with House of Brands, a footwear company, to produce a range of shoes for House of Deréon.

 In January 2008, Starwave Mobile launched Beyoncé Fashion Diva, a mobile game with a social networking component, featuring the House of Deréon collection.
+That same year, she founded Parkwood Entertainment, an entertainment company established as an imprint of Columbia Records.
+It has since grown to include a music division, signing artists such as Chloe x Halle.
 In July 2009, Beyoncé and her mother launched a junior apparel label, Sasha Fierce for Deréon, for the back-to-school season.
 The collection included sportswear, outerwear, handbags, footwear, eyewear, lingerie, and jewelry.

 In April 2016, Beyoncé launched Ivy Park, a 50–50 joint venture with fashion retailer Topshop.
 The brand's name was inspired by her daughter, Blue Ivy, Beyoncé's favorite number, four (IV), and the park where she used to run in Texas.
 Following allegations that Topshop owner Philip Green had sexually harassed, bullied, and racially abused employees, Beyoncé bought out his 50 percent stake in the company.
 In April 2019, she partnered with Adidas as a creative collaborator to relaunch Ivy Park and develop new apparel and footwear, with the first collection debuting in January 2020.
-The brand struggled financially and by March 2023, Beyoncé and Adidas mutually ended their partnership.
+The brand struggled financially, and by March 2023, Beyoncé and Adidas mutually ended their partnership.
 That same month, Beyoncé collaborated with Balmain creative director Olivier Rousteing on a couture collection inspired by Renaissance.
 With sixteen looks—one for each track—it was the first time a Black woman led the design of a Parisian couture house collection.
 In February 2024, Beyoncé launched Cécred, a hair care line designed to serve a wide range of hair textures.